-James Ketchell recently became the first person to fly around the world in his Magni Autogyro.
+James Ketchell recently completed his record breaking flight around the world in his Magni Gyroplane.

 His incredible record-breaking flight was completed under FAI rules (Fédération Aéronautique Internationale) and in six months.
 Throughout, James used Trig equipment – a TY91 compact radio, TT22 transponder and TN72 GPS position source.
 Trig products meet mandates globally and can be used round the world.